Can student health leaders tackle Africa's NCD crisis?

 Low-Cost Clinics

-Weekend clinics that are interprofessional, free, and based within communities to increase access to essential NCD services.
+Under the supervision of licensed faculty, health professional students lead weekend clinics that are interprofessional, free, and based within communities to increase access to essential NCD services.

 Interdisciplinary teams of health professional students—medical, nursing, pharmacy, optometry, and allied health—are trained and equipped to lead clinical care, patient education, and follow-up.